tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 } Object;
 ```

 These types have methods on them, such as `add` and `print`.
-Type/method
-relationships are represented with two levels of tables: a table mapping types
-to method lists (`kTypes`), and a sentinel-terminated table mapping method
-names to function pointers (`kIntMethods` or `kStrMethods`).
+Method names are
+represented with an enum (`Symbol`) though strings would work just as well.

 ```c
 typedef enum {